FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 With the semantic segmentation network only the classification of pixel in one image gets considered.
 Due to the temporal relation of all frames in camer footage there is a temporal aspect which could be exploited as well.
 I would like to try to combine the U-Net with long-short term modules (LSTM).
 I believe this could help avoid the boundaries beeing misclassified as cars.
 <br> Another, possibly simpler, approach would be to generate a confidence score map for each mask and apply a confidence threshold to avoid false positives. <cite>[Kendall et al.][3]</cite>

+Nevertheless I enjoyed playing with this cutting edge technology very much and consider this a success even though it might have been easier to get rid of the false positives with the more traditional machine learning + histogram of gradients approach.
+I am looking forward to advanced deep learning module in term three to explore this technology in more detail.

 [1]:Ronneberger et al; https://arxiv.org/abs/1505.04597
 [2]:https://github.com/jocicmarko/ultrasound-nerve-segmentation